7 Tips From TSA to Make the Security Line Smooth and Easy

-Keep this time-saving advice in mind when you're at the airport over the holidays.
+Keep this time-saving advice in mind whenever you head to the airport next.

 Sign up for PreCheck.

-The agency also announced a price drop for PreCheck, which is now $78 to enroll in a five-year membership and $70 to renew.
-"Treat yourself this holiday by enrolling in TSA PreCheck," the release states.
-"There are more than 500 enrollment locations across the country."
+Ahead of the 2022 holiday season, the agency also announced a price drop for PreCheck, which is now $78 to enroll in a five-year membership and $70 to renew.

 Download the myTSA app.